UstDoesTech/ust-blog/content/posts/strategy/numerical-impermanence-intro/index.md

 Impermanence is the idea that everything is in a constant state of flux and change.
 Nothing is permanent, and everything is subject to change.
 This concept is often associated with Buddhism - all temporal things, whether material or mental, are compounded objects in a continuous change of condition, subject to decline and destruction.
 All physical and mental events are not metaphysically real.
 They are not constant or permanent; they come into being and dissolve.
 Basically, don't get too attached to anything, because it will change.

+Ironically, the only constant in life is change.

 ### Breaking the Law

 This has nothing to do with Judas Priest.

 Remember when I said that impermanence helps me stay grounded?
 And that mathematics is a grounded discipline?
 Well...
 Let's destroy the idea that it's a grounded discipline.

 Mathematics is a discipline that is often seen as rigid and unchanging.
 But the reality is that mathematics is constantly evolving and changing.
 The concept of numerical impermanence is about embracing this change and using it to our advantage.
-However, the one thing that is going to undermine the core tenets of mathematics, the idea that numbers are fixed and unchanging, is the idea that numbers are not fixed and unchanging.
+However, the one thing that is going to undermine the core tenets of mathematics - the idea that numbers are fixed and unchanging.
+Numbers are not fixed and are forever changing.
 Numbers are not permanent.
-They are not constant.
+They are not constant (apart from the constants).
 They are not immutable.
 They are not even real (with some branches of mathematics going "well, duh").

 Still with me?